The Inverloch Coastline

 Inverloch’s sandy coastline is exposed to the full force of the powerful Southern Ocean, which results in a dynamic and changing environment.
 With more frequent storms and rising sea levels, Inverloch surf beach has lost over 70 meters of foreshore dunes since 2012.
 Use the arrow tool to swipe left and right to see the comparison of Inverloch Surf Beach from 2012 to 2024.

-Bass Coast Shire Council began important coastal protection works in Inverloch on Monday 24 November 2025.
+Bass Coast Shire Council began important coastal protection works in Inverloch on Monday 24 November 2025 and were completed on 15 March 2026.

-The project will extend the existing sandbag wall and complete repair works near the Inverloch Surf Lifesaving Club to help safeguard public land, community assets and vital access points from ongoing wave erosion.
+The project extended the existing sandbag wall and complete repair works near the Inverloch Surf Lifesaving Club to help safeguard public land, community assets and vital access points from ongoing wave erosion.

-Funded by the Department of Energy, Environment and Climate Action (DEECA), the $700,000 project will be delivered by Landshape Earthmoving & Excavations following a competitive tender process.
+Funded by the Department of Energy, Environment and Climate Action (DEECA), the $700,000 project was delivered by Landshape Earthmoving & Excavations following a competitive tender process.
 Works are expected to take around six weeks, subject to weather, tides and contractor availability.

-Council has been working closely with the Inverloch Surf Life Saving Club to ensure the club can operate safely and beachgoers have the best possible experience at the Surf Beach.
+Council worked closely with the Inverloch Surf Life Saving Club to ensure the club could operate safely and beachgoers had the best possible experience at the Surf Beach over the summer period.

-The project includes constructing approximately 110 metres of new sandbag wall to the east and west of the existing structure, repairing existing bags and access tracks, extracting and transporting sand from Point Norman to fill the sandbags, and undertaking reinstatement works including shrub planting where they have been disturbed by the works.
+The project included constructing approximately 150 metres of new sandbag wall to the east and west of the existing structure, repairing existing bags and access tracks, extracting and transporting sand from Point Norman to fill the sandbags, and undertaking reinstatement works including shrub planting where they have been disturbed by the works.

-This project precedes the work by DEECA set to commence in February which will include the movement of sand from Anderson Inlet to the Surf Beach.
+This project preceded the work by DEECA commencing March 2026 which will include the movement of sand from Anderson Inlet to the Surf Beach.

 Other Actions